phantomics/april/README.md

 Instead of an APL string, the first argument to `(april)` or `(april-f)` may be a list of parameters for the APL environment.
 The APL expression is then passed in the second argument.

-For example, you can use the `:count-from` parameter to determine whether the APL instance will start counting from 0 or 1.
+For example, you can use the `:count-from` parameter to determine whether functions in the evaluated APL code will start counting from 0 or 1.
 We'll get into more detail on how these parameters work later.

 ```lisp
 * (april-f (with (:state :count-from 1)) "⍳9")